How can I treat folliculitis?

 Why is my folliculitis not going away?

 Most times, the problem progresses mildly and only symptomatic treatment is required.
-The inflamed area needs up to 2 weeks to heal, generally, without any targeted treatment measures.
+The inflamed scalp needs up to 2 weeks to heal, generally, without any targeted treatment measures.

-For mild folliculitis, doctors recommend applying warm compresses to ease discomfort, itch and burning.
-Clean the affected area with warm water, you can also dilute some sea salt in it or use antibacterial soap.
-Do not forget to change the towel every time you do this.
+For mild folliculitis, doctors recommend applying warm compresses to ease discomfort, itching and burning.
+Clean the affected area with warm water, which you can dilute in some sea salt or use antibacterial soap.
+Do not forget to change the compress every time you do this.
 Do such compresses 3-4 times a day for about 15 minutes each time.

-Antiseptic washes are also needed to kill bacteria and relieve the symptoms.
-You can dilute some hydrogen peroxide or chlorhexidine with water and apply it onto the inflamed area with a cotton pad.
-This will help with both bacterial and yeast infection.
+Antiseptic washes and shampoos are also needed to kill bacteria and relieve the symptoms.
+You can dilute some hydrogen peroxide or chlorhexidine with water and apply it onto the inflamed scalp with a cotton pad.
+This will help with both bacterial and yeast infections.